kaustubhad/fastman/README.md

 * **annotatePval**	= A numeric value, if set, SNPs with p-values below this will be annotated on the plot.
 * **colAbovePval**	= A logical value, if TRUE, will colour all hits above the specified p-value threshold, while the points below the threshold will be coloured gray.
 Defaults to FALSE.
 * **annotateTop**	= A logical value; If TRUE, only annotates the top hit on each chromosome that is below the annotatePval threshold.
-* **annotationWinMb**	= A numeric value, if set, will determine the megabase window within which the top SNP will be highlighted.
+* **annotationWinMb**	= A numeric value, if set, will determine the megabase window within which the top SNP will be annotated.
 * **annotateN**	= A numeric value, if set, this number of top SNPs will be annotated on the plot.
 * **annotationCol** = A string indicating the color of annotation.
 Defaults to grey.
 * **annotationAngle**	= The angle of annotation, defaults to 45 degree.